kjolley/BIGSdb_documentation/data_query/0030_search_scheme_profiles.rst

 ***********************************
 Querying scheme profile definitions
 ***********************************
-Click the link to 'Allelic profile query'.
+Click the link to 'By specific criteria' link in the 'Search for allelic profiles' section.

 .. image:: /images/data_query/browse_profiles.png